omelchert/GNLStools/README.md

 The figure above shows exemplary results for a supercontinuum generation spectrum, obtained for input pulses of different size.
-The right y-axis shows the averaged spectrum, while the left axis shows the standard error of the mean when taking into account a number of M independed instances of input pulse noise.
+The right y-axis shows the spectrum avereaged over 200 indepenent instances of input pulse noise, and the left axis shows the standard error of the mean when taking into account a number of M independed instances of noise.

 ## License